 As for the production department, technicians observed a decrease in equipment and production downtimes required for certain maintenance interventions, such as changing the interior of the clamps or the garnish structure, which will now only be changed once a year, compared with twice a year before.

 Spartacus3D is a Mobility Work Official Service Provider.
 Like this company, provide more than 8,000 users with your services on the first community-based maintenance platform!
-Or if you want to use their services, do not hesitate to contact them directly on Mobility Work, in the Official Providers tab in the search results.
+Or if you want to use their services, do not hesitate to contact them directly on our maintenance 4.0 software, in the Official Providers tab in the search results.